 If you want to buy Murano Glass in Venice, you need to understand several key things: how and where Murano Glass is made and what it looks like, where to find genuine Murano Glass, how to pay the right price, and how to bring your purchase safely back home.

-- Where Murano Glass is made.Murano Glass has been traditionally made on Murano Island in the commune of Venice, but these days the production spilled over into Venice proper.
-While the official Murano Glass consortium refuses to acknowledge any glass makers who do not physically have an office on Murano, those based in Venice are really every bit as genuine and legitimate as the ones based on Murano, and their glass-making practices are exactly the same.
-It is important to remember that Murano Glass is not made outside of Venice, even if elsewhere in Italy, and that few, if any, masters of non-Venetian origin are involved in this craft.
+Where Murano Glass is made.Murano Glass has been traditionally made on Murano Island in Venice, Italy.
+These days the production spilled over into Venice proper.
+While the official Murano Glass consortium refuses to acknowledge any glassmakers who do not physically have an office on Murano, those based in Venice are really every bit as genuine and legitimate as the ones based on Murano, and their glass-blowing methods and techniques are exactly the same.
+It is important to remember that Murano Glass is not made outside of Venice, even if elsewhere in Italy, and that few if any, masters of non-Venetian origin are involved in this craft.

-- How to find genuine Murano Glass.If you familiarized yourself with Murano glass-making methods and the resulting designs, and have checked out out enough stores (or at least store windows) on Murano Island and in Venice, you will probably know well enough what to expect and what to look out for.
-Of course any place that has very low prices should be avoided.
-Your best bets are stores that carry many different styles and types of items, feature sophisticated store design, have knowledgeable staff, and sell pieces that have stickers, signatures, and authenticity certificates.
+Where to buy genuine Murano Glass.If you familiarized yourself with Murano glass-making methods and designs, and have checked out enough stores (or at least store windows) on Murano Island and in Venice, you will probably know well enough what to expect and what to look for.
+Of course, any place that has suspiciously low prices should be avoided.
+Your best bets are stores that carry many different styles and types of items, feature sophisticated store designs, have knowledgeable staff, and sell pieces that have stickers, signatures, and authenticity certificates.
 If you are not sure, or you feel like the prices charged by legitimate stores in Venice or on Murano are too high, do not rush into a purchase.
 You may want to shop online instead, where it is easy to find reputable sellers, and where Murano Glass prices are often lower than in Venice.
 Online Murano Glass shops do not need to pay for real estate, buy flood insurance, and have many full-time salespeople, which makes the prices lower.
 The selection of Venetian Glass online is often much bigger than in any one store in Venice.
 Online stores like GlassOfVenice.com also stock everything in the USA and offer free U.S. shipping, making buying Murano Glass much easier and safer for Americans.

 Contrary to popular thinking, Murano Island does not always offer better prices.
 Many glitzy showrooms on Murano have agreements with Venetian hotels, which talk guests into free no-obligation visits in private boats.
 Once in the showroom, such captive visitors often experience lots of sales pressure and are made to feel that this is their last opportunity to buy, and the best price they could possibly get.
 Needless to say, this is usually not the case, but many unsuspecting tourists do fall in this trap and buy expensive pieces on the spot, which they later regret.